GatlenCulp/era-2025-gatlen/era/power-transfer-midpoint/catastrophe-logic.typ

 #pagebreak()
 = Towards a Formal Model of Power

-There are many different definitions of "power", some of which describe slightly different concepts.
-This formalism doesn't attempt to make a definition of "power" that encompasses all of these things.
-Instead, it aims to create a concrete single of power from one of these perspectives and either (a) Formally relate other definitions of power into this definition, (b) Demonstrate these other definitions are not coherent, or (c) Demonstrate that the aspects this fails to model are not behaviorally relevant to the questions we want to answer and would be best left to the philosophers (akin to the philosophy of quantum mechanics.)

-#quote[
+*Motivation.* There are many definitions of power across sociological, economic, political, and anthropological literature.
+However, almost none of these definitions were formalized, each disagreeing with and pointing out flaws in the definitions of power offered by their predecessors, offering new ones in their place.
+However, many of these definitions of power can be related to one another.
+If we are able to distinguish between these different types of power and cut through the different assumptions their usages have, we can have a much clearer conversation on the topic, potentially clear the way towards empirically measuring the potential and manifest power at large in our society, and design mechanisms to avoid harmful power dynamics.#footnote[Existing theories of power are either loosely connected and non-rigorously defined OR rigorously mathematically defined in the context of a particular limited model -- for example, Cooperative Game Theory has multiple indices of power, but these cannot be easily extended outside the realm of these models.
+Leaving out details you don't care about is a feature not a bug.
+However, it can make your models brittle when moved outside the topic.]

+// There's interest in studying this across RL (Jason), Game Theory, and Others.

+*Practicality.* Far from being just a philosophical exercise, there is interest in modelling power, values, and alignment between agents in other domains.
+Two examples: (a) In Reinforcement Learning, a core subdomain of AI research, there is interest in understanding whether two agents are pursuing the same goals even when pursuing different actions. (b) Researchers at the Centre for the Governance for AI are interested in formalizing how the social contract can break down when labor replacing AI is introduced in addition to interest in formalizing the conversion of economic power into political power and vice versa.
+While this work may not bring us quite that far, it at least lays the groundwork for what can hopefully be a larger framework.
+// Ex: Jason.
+Also did not relate strongly to power.

+*Scope.* Rather than create a universal "Theory of Power" encompassing all definitions, I begin by developing a concrete mathematical framework for one specific perspective on power.
+We will either:
+- (a) Formally relate other definitions to this framework
+- (b) Demonstrate their incoherence
+- (c) Identify behaviorally irrelevant aspects (philosophical rather than practical#footnote[Akin to philosophy of quantum mechanics])
+- (d) Show where our model reasonably approximates complex realities

+*Goal.* Although this aims to develop a general theory of power, the shape this will take will inevitably be influenced by context in which it was developed.
+This formalism was developed in the context of understanding and predicting dangerous power dynamics by describing and comparing power dynamics between populations with complex relationships -- without assuming rationality and sometimes without clear utility functions -- over a long period of time.

+#quote(attribution: "Dahl's Concept of Power 1957")[
-  Thus we are not likely to produce certainly not for some considerable time to come anything like a single, consistent, coherent “Theory of Power.”
+  Thus we are not likely to produce certainly not for some considerable time to come anything like a single, consistent, coherent 'Theory of Power.'
 We are much more likely to produce a variety of theories of limited scope, each of which employs some definition of power that is useful in the context of the particular piece of research or theory but different in important respects from the definitions of other studies.
-  -- Dahl's Concept of power 1957
 ]
 // I should look into behavioral game theory and evolutionary games.

-Overall structure: Start from basic models of power and continue breaking things to demonstrate the mathematical properties a model of power must have.
+*Methodology.* I start with one of the original general formalisms of power in literature -- Dahl's influential essay on the Concept of Power from 1957.
+I attempt to generalize this even further, point out some of the issues of it, demonstrate the mathematical properties a model of power must have, and continue adding components until we are closer to modeling what we care about.

-_Note: State space may disappear and instead become the "behavior" of the environment which itself can be influenced via evolutionary game theory.
+// _Note: State space may disappear and instead become the "behavior" of the environment which itself can be influenced via evolutionary game theory.
 This will come up later._

-Developments in game theory have typically been motivated by being able to model a particular concept, but have also been limited by its attempt to do so.
-Leaving out details you don't care about is a feature not a bug.
-However, it can make your models brittle when moved outside the topic.

-The motivation here is being able to describe and aggregate dangerous power dynamics between populations with complicated relationships including ones that can't quite be assigned a utility function over long periods of time where people perhaps aren't acting rationally.

 #pagebreak()
 = Generalized Dahl Framework

-== Defining Dahl's Power (Control)
+== Defining Dahlian Power
 #diagram(
   node-stroke: .1em,
   node-fill: gradient.radial(blue.lighten(80%), blue.lighten(40%), center: (30%, 20%), radius: 80%),